 Also, see these articles on dyeing cruelty-free Easter eggs and making vegan Easter eggs at home.

-Click below to do more for hens—urge Kroger to reconsider its relationship with Mahard immediately:
+Click below to do more for hens—urge Cal-Maine to take meaningful action to spare hens agony at Mahard operations immediately: